commaai/controls_challenge/README.md

 ## Geting Started
-We'll be using driving segments from the [comma-steering-control](https://github.com/commaai/comma-steering-control) dataset for this challenge.
+We'll be using a synthetic dataset based on the [comma-steering-control](https://github.com/commaai/comma-steering-control) dataset for this challenge.
 These are actual routes with actual car and road states.

 ```
-# download necessary dataset (~1.2G)
+# download necessary dataset (~0.6G)
 bash ./download_dataset.sh

 # Test this works